Lasgo: 1999–2004: Some Things

 In August 2002, "Alone" was released in the UK and charted there at #7.
 It peaked at #3 in Belgium, making it their highest peaking song by them on the Belgian Charts.
 The debut album Some Things was released in the UK at the same time and peaked at #30 in the UK Albums Chart.
 "Pray" peaked at #17 in December that year.
 At around the same time, Some Things was released in the United States.

 In November 2002, Lasgo won the Smash Hits award for Best Dance Act of the Year 2002 in the UK.
 December 2002 marked the release of the second version of Some Things in Belgium.
 The re-release featured three new songs ("Searching", "You" and "I Wonder") along with remixes of their hits.

-In February 2003, A&S Productions held a party in Club Carré in Willebroek, Belgium, to celebrate the success of Lasgo and Van Dahl, both in Belgium and abroad.

-In 2004 Lasgo wins an EBBA Award.
+In 2004 Lasgo won the EBBA Award.
 Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.

 2004–2008: Far Away

-The fourth Lasgo single, "Surrender", was released on vinyl in October 2003.
-"Surrender" appeared on CD in January 2004 in Belgium.
-The worldwide release was in February.
-A remixed UK release by LMC followed in April, where the song reached #24.
+"Surrender" is Lasgo's fourth single.

 In March 2004, Lasgo won their second award (Best Hi-NRG/Euro track with "Alone") at the Winter Music Conference's International Dance Music Awards in Miami, Florida.
 The year before they won the Best New Dance Artist Group Award.
 At the MIDEM 2004 music conference in Cannes (France), Lasgo was one of the winners of the European Border Breakers award.
 This award, given out by the European Commission, wants to enhance the exchange/export of pop music across country borders.

 "Surrender" topped the Billboard Dance Chart in late December 2004 and in January 2005.
 The second single from Far Away, was called "All Night Long".
 It was released on vinyl in December 2004.
-"All Night Long" went #1 in Belgium's dance club chart.
+"All Night Long" went #1 in Belgium's dance club chart, and reached the number 8 position in the Ultratop 50.
 Although it was not as successful as "Surrender," it did manage to chart in the Dutch Top 40 and was their second biggest hit in the Netherlands.
 "Who's That Girl", the third single from Far Away, was sung by Dave Beyer, not Evi Goffin.

 "Lying" was the fourth and last single release from Far Away, although it was not issued in the UK.
-It was a mediocre success, reaching the Top 20 in Belgium.
+It reached the Top 20 in Belgium.